Fiji Football Association

 The Fiji Football Association is the governing body of football in Fiji.
-It came into existence in 1961.
+It came into existence in 1938.
+It became a provisional member of FIFA in 1963 and was fully affiliated the following year.
+It was a founding member of OFC in 1966.
 It is the overseeing body of the Fiji National Team and its leagues.

 History

-Football started to be played in Fiji ever since the arrival of Europeans in Fiji and establishment of towns like Levuka where significant numbers of sports enthusiasts could congregate and socialise with a friendly game.
+Football started to be played in Fiji ever since the arrival of Europeans in Fiji and the establishment of towns like Levuka where significant numbers of sports enthusiasts could congregate and socialise with a friendly game.
 Missionaries, who established schools in Fiji, introduced football as part of the school program and football was being played in schools as early as 1889.
-The Suva Soccer Football Club was formed in 1905, made up of European employees of the Government and businesses and similar clubs existed in Nausori and Levuka.
+The Suva Soccer Football Club was formed in 1905, made up of European employees of the Government and businesses, and similar clubs existed in Nausori and Levuka.
 In 1910, a team representing Suva played a match against a team representing Nausori.
 Crew of visiting naval ships also entertained themselves with friendly games of football with local teams.
 In 1910 a team from Suva played a game against a team from HMS Powerful and won 3 goals to 1.
 In 1914, a team from Suva played against a team from HMS Torch, at Albert Park, and won by 2 goals to nil.

 Fijian teams started playing competitive football in 1924.
 The first Fijian Inter-District Tournament was played at Nasau Park, Levuka, during celebrations marking the golden jubilee of Cession in 1924.
 Teams played for the Ricarnie Cup which was won by the Sawani team from Naitasiri.
 The following year, Bau won the cup.
 Players played the game barefoot and relied on speed and stamina.
 Other teams to compete in the tournament were Shamrock from Suva, Kadavu (from Suva), Lomaiviti (from Suva) and Ovalau (from Levuka).

 Meanwhile, football was also being played by Fijians in Lautoka.
 A Friday and Saturday league was organised at the Veitari Grounds and teams that took part were Namoli, Vitogo, Vakabuli, Saru, Yalobi (from Waya), Kadavu, Vanua Levu and Topline.
 The Namoli Native Soccer Club won the league nine times in a row between 1941 and 1949.
 A prominent member of the club was Ratu Meli Qoro, who also acted as an official and referee at tournaments.
 He had learnt to play football at the local Methodist Mission Primary school.
 In the northern division, football was played between the Wainikoro and Waibula District Fijian Schools in 1938.